Oil and Gas Terms Beginning with “T” — Page 3

 The force per unit cross-sectional area required to pull a substance apart.
 Read more →

-An oil and gas lease that expires after a specified period of time, regardless of whether oil, gas and/or other minerals are being produced.
-Read more →
+A term lease is an oil and gas lease that expires automatically after a stated period of time, regardless of whether oil, gas, or other minerals are being produced from the lands when that period ends.
+It stands in… Read more →

 Pertaining to sediments or depositional environments on land or above the level of high tide.
 Read more →

-A parameter used to characterize thermal neutron interactions in bulk material.
-Thermal diffusion length (Ld) is the characteristic distance between the point at which a neutron becomes thermal and the point of its… Read more →
+Thermal diffusion length (Ld) is a parameter used in nuclear physics and neutron logging to characterize thermal neutron interactions in bulk materials — defined as the characteristic distance between the point at which… Read more →

 What Is Thermal Recovery?
 Thermal recovery is a category of enhanced oil recovery (EOR) that uses heat — delivered by steam injection, combustion, or electrical heating — to reduce the viscosity of heavy oil and bitumen… Read more →